mlswg/mls-protocol/draft-ietf-mls-protocol.md

 [[OPEN ISSUE: We have to decide if we want an external coordination via the application of a Handshake proposal.]]

-### Groups Reboots

-If during the lifetime of the group a change in the fixed group parameters becomes necessary, e.g., if the ciphersuite used by the group is deprecated,
+A PSK may also be used to reboot a group based on existing state if, during the lifetime of the group, a change in the fixed group parameters becomes necessary, e.g. if the ciphersuite used by the group is deprecated.

-### Sub-Groups

-PSKs can also be used to create a sub-group from
+A PSK may also be used to bootstrap a sub-group of the current group.
+This applies if a subset of current group members wish to branch based on the current group state.

 ## Encryption Keys